 The Veterinary Teaching Hospital reception desk is staffed from 8:00 a.m. until 5:00 p.m., Monday through Friday.
 Please contact our receptionist at 541-737-2858 to make an appointment or to contact one of the clinicians.

 Clinicians from the various service areas will be available at different times during the day for consultations with veterinarians and/or their clients.
 If the clinician is not immediately available, a message may be left for the clinician to return your call.

 Clients should be informed that the Veterinary Teaching Hospital must charge for its services.
 Clients should also be prepared to leave a deposit for half of the estimated bill when animals are admitted.
 The remainder is due when the animal is discharged.
 Fee estimates may be obtained by calling the reception desk.
 The hospital will accept personal checks as well as both MasterCard and Visa for payment of fees.

 Small Animal Referrals

 The hospital is open Monday through Friday from 8:00 am to 5:00 pm.
-Clients are received by appointment following referral by their veterinarian (referral form - fillable PDF).
+Clients are received by appointment following referral by their veterinarian.
 Client schedules usually can be accommodated.